crillab/gophersat/README.md

 i.e decision problems (is there a solution or not), for linear constraints (a sum of weighted literals) on small integers (n < 2^30), or optimization problems (what is the best solution, minimizing a given cost function), for linear constraints on small integers.
-Please also note that PB optimization is currently under heavy development and, although correct, will probably not meet your performance requirements yet.

 ## What is a SAT solver?
 What is the SAT problem?
 SAT, which stands for *Boolean Satisfiability Problem*, is the canonical